Emma is a Swedish university student and fiction writer with a particular love for language and the written word.

 - Melt the margarine or butter with the syrup on the stove.

 - Mix the flour with the sodium bicarbonate and stir this into the batter.
 The consistency will be rather loose, and it will eventually expand.
-Work the dough, with for example a wooden fork.
+Work the dough with a wooden fork.

 - Let the dough rest in the refridgerator for 1-2 days, in either a well-covered bowl or (which I think is better) a plastic bag with a lot of room since the dough will rise.